-It turned out it’s an “Express Pay” terminal where you can pay your bills online, only using cash you feed into the terminal.
+It turned out it’s an “Express Pay” terminal where you can pay your bills online, only using cash you feed into the box.
 Your cell phone bill, internet bill, power bill, etc. Huh, I guess this is how you deal with the information age in a place where not everyone has a computer?

 After he finished his spiel, I pulled our guide aside and asked him why we were on the receiving end of these stares of death.

 “Oh, they are fundamentalists, and they don’t like the way you’re all dressed.
 Actually I was glad the British couple wearing shorts isn’t here with us.”

 Ha!
 Oh man I’ve got to tell Pete and Kinga that.
 Wow.
 This place is really, really isolated.